Argentina–France relations: Cultural relations

 French immigrants contributed outstanding features to the Argentina culture, especially in the resumption of the production of yerba mate, wine production, sugar (Hileret).
 Santiago de Liniers, one of the great heroes of Argentina's history, was French.
 Three Argentine presidents were of French origin: Juan Martín de Pueyrredón, Carlos Pellegrini and Hipolito Yrigoyen; while Alejandro Agustín Lanusse was a great-grandson of an important entrepreneur from Aquitaine.
 Institutions of the French community, including the French Hospital (French Hospital of Buenos Aires in 2013 has been renamed as César Milstein Hospital), still active, and the socialist group Les Egaux, one of the founders of the Argentine labor movement.

 French immigrants as Amadeo Jacques and Paul Groussac had a direct impact on education and Argentine culture.
 Some Argentine cities, such as Pigüé above, were originated by colonies of French immigrants, and generated an Argentine-French local culture.
 Carlos Gardel was a native of Languedoc and Provence, the eastern tip of Occitania, became the liberator Hipólito Bouchard who spread the design of the Argentina flag Central America and captured the realistic teaches at the Battle of San Lorenzo.

 Architecture

 Buenos Aires is a city of diverse architectural influences, especially from Italy, Spain and France.
-The Parisian flair of Buenos Aires in the San Martin Palace, located on 761 Arenales Street, inspired in the French architecture of the 18th century:
+The Parisian flair of Buenos Aires in the San Martín Palace, located on 761 Arenales Street, inspired in the French architecture of the 18th century: